2001 African Youth Championship: Group stage

-Group 1
+Group A

 1 The match was abandoned in the 89th minute and the score at 0-0 after fans invaded the pitch believing that the teams had arranged a draw so both could progress.
 The match was ordered to be replayed two days later, with the results to be used to determine who would qualify for the semifinals but not to count in the standings.

 2 The match was originally scheduled for the 24th, but was postponed after the South African team had travel difficulties.